OlivierDeRivoyre/TeamRanking/readme.md

 # Random Match Maker

-Randomly pick player to create a team.
+Randomly pick players to create a team.

 # SkillLevelEstimer: Basic Win Count
-Add 1 to the estimated skill level when winning.
+Add 1 to the estimated skill level of the player when its team win the game.
 Remove 1 when losing.

 # First results